Ghazal 145, Verse 16x

 ROAD: {10,12}

-For discussion of the radical, full-spectrum ambiguity of kih , see {145,12x}.
 Wherever the word jaadah appears, it seems to signal extreme abstraction; on this see {9,4}.

 The desert is basically roadless by definition; the roads that run along beside it or on its borders, and the paths that run through it, are dwarfed by its trackless immensity; they are thus 'strange, alien' to it (though this is not the only use that can be made of ;Gair ).
-Thus these desert-bordering roads resemble the hem of the desert's garment.
+Thus these desert-bordering roads resemble the (decorated) hem of the desert's garment.
 And the paths through the desert, in their length, thinness, distinctiveness, twistingness, and abundance of small stitch-like footstep-marks, may well be seen as the stitching that holds the garment together, or even as the embroidery that adorns it.

 So: what's actually going on here, where is the agency located?
 The grammar is so cleverly framed that the path-thread, the road-garment-hem, the cutting-out, the garment, and the desert itself can all be seen either as active entities, or as passive parts of a process external to them.
-The 'with' [bah] in the first line is so vague that it doesn't provide any further information.
+The 'with' [bah] in the first line is so vague that it doesn't yield any further information.